hotmeshio/sdk-typescript/README.md

   <summary style="font-size:1.25em;">Search record data <small>[more]</small></summary>

 ### Query Record Data
 This example demonstrates how to search for those workflows where a given condition exists in the data.
-This one searches for active users. *NOTE: The native Redis FT.SEARCH syntax is supported.
+This one searches for active users. *NOTE: The native Redis FT.SEARCH syntax and SQL are currently supported.
 The JSON abstraction shown here is a convenience method for straight-forward, one-dimensional queries.*

 1. Search for active users (where the value of the `active` field is `yes`).